WanderingAstronomer/azentiq_memory_manager_andrew-fork/UserGuide.md

 ## 8. Agentic AI Integration

 The Azentiq Memory Manager provides a specialized framework for autonomous agent development, enabling a critical separation of concerns that maximizes development efficiency and agent capabilities.
+It integrates with various agent frameworks including Google's Agent Development Kit (ADK), LangChain, and LangGraph.

 ### 8.1 Separation of Concerns